ShivamRawat0l/Perpetual/README.md

 <h1>Perpetual</h1>
-<h5>Perpetual is a indie 2D platformer game made for Github Game Jam.This game is constructed under the theme of hybrid.This game is infinite scrolling platformer 2d game.</h5>
+<p>Perpetual is a indie 2D platformer game made for Github Game Jam.This game is constructed under the theme of hybrid.This game is infinite scrolling platformer 2d game.</p>

 <h2>LINKS</h2>
   <h4><a href="https://www.youtube.com/watch?v=NqquNpDMs8c">Trailer</a></h4>